igr/color-code/doc/30-example-calculator.md

 Obviously, we need DATA types for the value: `Value`.
 This type holds a `Number`, but also a flag that indicates if the value is a float-point number or not.

 Interesting is the input tuple naming.
 The first idea might be `ValueTuple`, or `ValuePair`.
-Now, here comes one potentially good side of having one single argument - it forces you to think about what is context of a function.
+Now, here comes one potentially good side of having one single argument - it forces you to think about what is the actual context of a function.
 So, we are talking here about the `Operands`.

 > Focus on verbs to get FUNCTIONs.